What Factors Affect Natural Gas Prices?

 2. Distribution and transmission costs.

 Natural gas prices are affected by how much or far it has to be transported from the source.
-After purchase, natural gas is moved by pipeline from the place it’s produced or stored to your local distribution utility.
+After purchase, natural gas is moved by pipeline from the place where it’s produced or stored to your local distribution utility.
 The cost to deliver it from there to you the consumer is included, and all of these prices are affected by many variables such as distance, politics, and the labor market.

 Natural gas prices within the United States